Author: Eric S. Thistle

 If statements are obtained in violation of Miranda, they are subject to exclusion from evidence at the criminal trial.
 The exclusionary rule states that evidence obtained illegally is inadmissible in court.
 This can include minor statements, as well as major admissions and confessions.
 If a judge determines that statements were obtained in violation of the Fifth Amendment, it could result in the entire criminal case getting dismissed.

 Even if a suspect has nothing to hide, it is still wise to invoke the right to remain silent and the right to an attorney.
 Law enforcement officers are trained in interrogation tactics and often wear a suspect down and trick them into making admissions that are in fact incorrect.
 This can happen through fatigue, or by trick questions.
 It’s important to have a trained attorney with you any time you speak to a law enforcement officer.
-If you have been interrogated by police without an attorney present, contact Attorney Eric Thistle to discuss whether or not your rights were violated.
+If you have been interrogated by police without an attorney present, contact Attorney Eric S. Thistle at the law offices of Irwin & Morris.

 Disclaimer: This article is intended to provide general information about Maine law.
 The publication of this article does not constitute an attorney-client relationship between the author and the reader.